ttreeagency/JsonApi/Documentation/basics/adapters.md

 #### Morph-Many

-Use the JSON API `morphMany` relation for an Eloquent `morphedByMany` relation.
+Use the JSON API `morphMany` relation for an Doctrine `morphedByMany` relation.
 The `morphMany` relation in effect *mixes* multiple different JSON API resource relationships in a single relationship.

 This is best demonstrated with an example.
 If our application has a `tags` resource that can be linked to either